 The shoulder is actually composed of four joints, namely glenohumeral joint, acromioclavicular joint, sternoclavicular joint and scapulothoracic joint.
 In common usage, shoulder joint mostly refers to the glenohumeral joint, the major joint of the shoulder but can also include acromioclavicular joint.

 The shoulder joint is the most mobile joint in the human body and responsible for movements of arm and scapula.

 The joint is very mobile and for attaining so much mobility, the stability of the shoulder joint has been compromised by the body.
 This instability is compensated for by rotator cuff muscles, tendons, ligaments, and the glenoid labrum.

 Bones of Shoulder Joint

 The shoulder is composed of the bones scapula clavicle and humerus.

-The clavicle is an S-shaped bone and has two articulations, the sternoclavicular joint and the acromioclavicular joint and serves toconnect trunk with upper limb.
+The clavicle is an S-shaped bone and has two articulations, the sternoclavicular joint, and the acromioclavicular joint and serves to connect trunk with the upper limb.

-Head of humerus forms the proximal articular surface of the humerus that articulates against the shallow glenoid cavity.
-Only one fourth of head makes contact with glenoid cavity.
+Head of the humerus forms the proximal articular surface of the humerus that articulates against the shallow glenoid cavity.
+Only one-fourth of head makes contact with glenoid cavity.
 Glenoid labrum is a fibrocartilaginous ring attached to the outer rim of the glenoid cavity, provides additional depth and stability.

-Following video gives an idea of arrangement of the bones
+Following video gives an idea of the arrangement of the bones

 Joints of Shoulder